 Light snacks, coffee, and water are included.
 Section #1 attendees can add a boxed lunch to their registration for $10.
 Pre-ordered lunches will be provided on arrival.

 The seminar will address a range of issues relating to the various rules, statutes and case law relating to mediation of cases pending in North Carolina state and federal courts.
 Also included will be descriptions of the applicable requirements set forth in the Dispute Resolutions Commission’s advisory opinions and standards of conduct for DRC certified mediators.

 Topics will include: persons who may and/or must attend court-ordered mediations, scheduling mediation in compliance with applicable court orders and rules, including special circumstances such as pendency of interlocutory appeals and the commencement of bankruptcy proceedings, requirements for written settlement agreements at mediation, issues regarding the enforceability of mediated settlement agreements, dealing with litigants who do not speak English, issues concerning mediation with indigent parties, and the confidentiality parameters involved in mediated settlement conferences.

 Sharon Tracey Barrett is a retired Superior Court Judge and a former Buncombe County District Court Judge.
+She currently serves as an Associate Judge and Justice for the Eastern Band of the Cherokee Indians and as an Emergency Superior Court Judge.
 She received her J.D. degree from Georgetown University Law Center in 1986.
 She practiced law in Asheville with the firm of Patla, Straus, Robinson & Moore for nineteen years.
 She serves as President of the Board of Directors of The Mediation Center.
 Through a practice called Barrett Resolutions, Sharon currently works as a mediator and arbitrator.